Ralph Milne: Manchester United

 Milne's form at Bristol City was enough to convince Manchester United manager Alex Ferguson that he was still worth a contract with a top-flight club.
-In November 1988 he moved to Old Trafford in a £170,000 deal.
-Ferguson was looking to build a title-winning side two years after joining United, but had seen his side finish second in the league the previous season and now they were on a winless run in the league that saw them mid-table.
+In November 1988, he moved to Old Trafford in a £170,000 deal.
+Ferguson was looking to build a title-winning side two years after joining United but had seen his side finish second in the league the previous season, and now they were on a winless run in the league that saw them mid-table.
 Ferguson selected Milne on the left wing as Gordon Strachan was already established on the right wing.

 Milne managed three goals in 22 league appearances in 1988–89.
 The first was a 20-yard volley on 3 December 1988 in a 3–0 home win over former club Charlton Athletic, which ended United's nine-match winless run (eight draws and a defeat) in the First Division.
 He also scored on Boxing Day in a 2–0 win over Nottingham Forest at Old Trafford.
 The following week, Milne played what he felt was his best game in a Manchester United jersey in a 3–1 New Year's victory over rivals Liverpool.
 However, they were unable to maintain their form and finished 11th in the league after winning only three of their last 14 league games.
 Milne scored his third and final United goal on 25 March 1989 in a 2–0 home win over Luton Town, once again in the league.

 In September 1989, Ferguson signed left-winger Danny Wallace from Southampton.
 Wallace was not a particularly successful buy for United, and was soon himself struggling to hold down a place in the first team, but the progression of Lee Sharpe meant that Milne was forced out of the first team picture at Old Trafford in 1989–90, making one substitute appearance in the league.
 During that season, as United struggled in the league but won the FA Cup, Milne was loaned out to Lou Macari's West Ham United, where he made the final appearance of his career in a League Cup tie on 24 January 1990 away to Derby County at the age of 28.
 His season was ended shortly afterwards after he picked up groin injury that required surgery.
 Despite being given a new one-year contract he began missing reserve team games during the 1990–91 season and instead spent his time drinking.

-Milne has been described as Ferguson's and even as Manchester United's worst signing, despite his low transfer fee.
+Despite his low transfer fee, Milne has been described as Ferguson's and even as Manchester United's worst signing.
 Ferguson defended the signing by pointing out Milne's contribution to the development of Lee Sharpe, who was playing left-back at the time.
 Ferguson remarked that Milne helped Sharpe by both dropping back to protect Sharpe and by giving him positional advice.
 Milne remained on United's payroll until 30 June 1991, when he was released.